CookieG/Discord-Radio-Bot-UK/README.md

 You may see UNMET PEER DEP errors, ignore them.
 You can ensure discord.js is installed by running npm list discord.js

+** IMPORTANT ** Open the config.JSON file and put in your Bot "Token" you saved away. this will link the scripts in your Desktop folder to the Discord Bot you created earlier.

-To run the RadioBot open CMD Prompt and navigate to the desktop folder again (cd Users\$username$\Desktop\DiscordBot /or RadioBot) and type: node bot.js
+To run the RadioBot:

+Open CMD Prompt and navigate to the desktop folder again (cd Users\$username$\Desktop\DiscordBot /or RadioBot) and type: node bot.js

 If all is well and the above was followed correctly, you should find you have a running Discord Radio bot.